Ultimate guide to Edinburgh's festivals

 Balance out the comedy and madcap theatre with a spot of contemporary art.
 You could take in a show at the newly opened Collective Gallery in the renovated old City Observatory (previously closed for over a century) on Calton Hill.
-Aside from the fabulous city views and the latest show from 2014 Turner Prize-nominee, James Richards, you can also bask in the glory of your friends thinking you really have your finger on the pulse.
+Aside from the fabulous city views, you can also bask in the glory of your friends thinking you really have your finger on the pulse.

 However, for a sense of calm, you can’t beat a stroll along the picturesque Water of Leith – Edinburgh’s hidden river – from the cool neighbourhood of Stockbridge to the National Gallery of Modern Art.

 Where to stay: The Nira Caledonia is a smart Georgian townhouse on an attractive plaza located between the cobbled and chilled out Stockbridge area and the upmarket New Town.

 Where to eat: A couple of minutes from the Nira Caledonia is the Stockbridge Restaurant, a welcoming and intimate dining room, which serves hearty seasonal dishes with finesse.
 There’s also a gorgeously Gothic feel to the place.

 What?
 When most people talk about the Edinburgh Festival it is usually this rather leftfield/anything goes festival that they mean.
 Started as an act of rebellion against the more formal Edinburgh International Festival (see below) it has gone on to define the city’s festival fervour.